biorobotics/cuboidMACC-DARS24/README.md

 A conda environment.yml is provided.
 Requires numpy, scipy, numba, networkx, pyyaml.
 Saving and loading data files require dill.
 Visualizations require matplotlib, meshcat, trimesh, and plotly.

 The C++ extension modules use pybind11, which you will need to install: https://pybind11.readthedocs.io/en/stable/

+The C++ extension modules also use boost, specifically MultiArray, which will need to be installed: https://www.boost.org/
 ## Compilation
 The high level planner relies on a compiled extension module to compute reachable abstract actions.
 The source code is in src/assembly/cpp.
 A Makefile is provided.